Gosport and Cosham lines: Gosport branch

 The decision to go to Gosport had considerable significance, condemning Portsmouth passengers and goods to a ferry crossing to start their journey.
 A railway from Bishopstoke to Portsmouth, round the head of Portsmouth Harbour, would only have been three miles longer.
 Williams briefly explains the reasoning:

 By taking their own line just over fifteen miles to Gosport.
 The L&S directors hoped to save £120,000, land and earthworks being cheaper than on the eighteen-mile route round the harbour to Portsmouth.

-The L&SR got the authorising Act of Parliament for its Gosport branch on 4 June 1839, capital £300,000; the branch would run from Bishopstoke through Botley and Fareham to Gosport.
-As a concession to Portsmouth sensitivities, the Act also authorised changing the name of the L&SR to the London and South Western Railway.
+The L&SR got the authorising act of Parliament for its Gosport branch, the London and South Western Railway (Portsmouth Branch Railway) Act 1839 (2 & 3 Vict. c. xxviii), on 4 June 1839, capital £300,000; the branch would run from Bishopstoke through Botley and Fareham to Gosport.
+As a concession to Portsmouth sensitivities, the act also authorised changing the name of the L&SR to the London and South Western Railway.

 Work was proceeding well and a planned opening on 26 July 1841 was announced, but on 11 July 1841 Knowle Tunnel partly collapsed.
 About 40 yards of tunnel lining needed to be remade.
 It transpired that the ground through which the tunnel was being constructed was of a particularly unstable clay.
 The trouble extended and cutting slopes outside the tunnel were affected too.
 The line reopened on 29 November 1841 but fresh slips closed it again on 3 December 1841; it finally opened on 7 February 1842.